Priyall33/lead_gen_agent/README.md

 ---

-The pipeline runs sequentially — each step feeds its output directly into the next via a shared `state` dictionary, so nothing gets lost between steps.
+The pipeline runs sequentially as each step feeds its output directly into the next via a shared `state` dictionary, so nothing gets lost between steps.

 **Step 1 — Search Agent**
 Takes the ICP and generates targeted search queries.
 Uses the Tavily API to run 3+ searches and return real company results with titles, URLs, and snippets.
 The agent decides what to search for and when it has enough results.